Old High German declension: The -jō declension

 Sample nouns like sunta: hella "hell", sibba, sippa "peace", minna "love", krippa "manger".

 Sample nouns like kuningin: forasagin "prophetess", friuntin "friend", burdin "burden".

+Only early-form jō-stems like sunta are declined in any obviously different way than the other ō-stems.
+The injō-stems only lack the nominative and accusative singular in -a which the ō-declension should have, which is comparatively subtle.

 The -i declension

 This declension counterparts the vowel stems of the third declension (is) of Latin, and the third declension of Greek.
 It contains masculine and feminine nouns.
 Note that masculine nouns have become identical to -a stem nouns in the singular, while feminine nouns have preserved the original declension.